 Road Adventures of Cycling Men of Leisure

-Adam and Michael’s friendship is built on a shared love of cycling.
+Adam Baranski’s and Michael Sharp's friendship is built on a shared love of cycling.
 From tough trails to leisurely rides, their adventures are filled with stories, banter, and authentic connection.
 Their podcast blends entertaining anecdotes, heartfelt conversations, and cycling excitement—welcoming you into their community and the joy of the open road.

 Road Adventures of Cycling Men of Leisure